-Since the loss of Abkhazia, Adjara (also spelt Achara, Ajara or Ajaria) has taken on the mantle of Georgia’s holiday coast.
-Batumi, the Adjaran capital, is the destination of choice for most Georgians – and many Armenians, Azerbaijanis and Ukrainians – in search of summer fun, with a real party atmosphere, especially in August.
+The idiosyncratic southwestern corner of Georgia, Adjara (აჭარა; also spelt Achara, Ajara or Ajaria) has taken on the mantle of Georgia’s holiday coast since the loss of Abkhazia.
+Batumi, Adjara’s rapidly developing capital, is the destination of choice for most Georgians – and many Armenians and others from further afield – in search of summer fun, with a real party atmosphere in August.

 Though Adjara’s beaches are mostly stony, the semitropical climate is beautiful and the scenery gorgeous, with lush hills rising behind the coast, and peaks topping 3000m in the Lesser Caucasus inland.

 Many travellers enter Georgia at the busy Sarpi border post with Turkey, just south of Batumi.